The Secret Tip for Drying Hydrangeas

 My love of flowers and gardening comes from my grandmother and my mother and I have learned so much from these amazing women in my life.
 One such tip is how to dry hydrangeas so you can use them long after their season in the garden is over.

 Last fall they were gorgeous in my kitchen and then in our dining room!

 Are you curious about the secret?

+This is the critical part.
 If you cut them too soon they will still be holding too much water and shrivel up rather than dry beautifully.
-The prime time to cut, specifically Annabelle hydrangeas, is when they turn from white to bright green.
+The prime time to cut, specifically Annabelle hydrangeas which are shown in my pictures, is when they turn from white to bright green.

 Once you have cut them make sure to strip all leaves from the stems and also leave the stems long for easy handling and arranging.
 It is best to keep them out of direct sunlight while they are drying.

-You have two options:
+You have two options for drying them:

 1. You can place them in vases with about 4 inches of water and then let the water naturally evaporate.
 (This method seems to allow the bright green color of the petals to last longer.)

 2. You can also just leave them out of water and they will naturally dry themselves without any work from you!

 Mine are currently drying in this gorgeous large French basket.